 A separate marshaling area for outside and local media shall be established by the Office of Marketing.
-A conference room with facilities for emergency teams or media crews, which is accommodate electrical designed multiple telephone and/or desirable.
+A conference room with facilities for emergency teams or media crews, which is multiple telephone and/or designed accommodate electrical desirable.
 Announcements will be made on our web page, by email, to local radio, newspaper and television stations.
-Offices and departments may set up phone trees or other methods of Please refer to the Emergency Communications Plan for communication as appropriate. complete details.
+Offices and departments may set up phone trees or other methods of communication as appropriate.
+Please refer to the Emergency Communications Plan for complete details.